Let me clear this up: The is NO such thing as a “perfect” Babywise Baby.

 And it’s not a parenting technique that promises “perfect” results.

 I find it so interesting that because my newest baby is struggling with the 45-minute intruder and won’t take a bottle that people tell me she’s not a “perfect Babywise baby.”

 Were my other children more “perfect”?
 Surely not!

 My first baby was just as “bad” of a napper as my current baby.
 (Which in itself is funny to say because he still took naps multiple times a day, just didn’t sleep fully solid for them)

 My second child was couldn’t handle age-appropriate awake time lengths for a long, long time.
 And bottle feeding?
 That has nothing to do with Babywise at all.

 What Babywise Really Is

-Babywise at it’s core is a sleep training technique that has sleep as it’s primary goal.
-(Hello… the book is called On Becoming Baby Wise: Giving Your Infant the GIFT of Nighttime Sleep
+Babywise at its core is a sleep training technique that has sleep as it’s the primary goal.
+Hello… the book is called On Becoming Baby Wise: Giving Your Infant the GIFT of Nighttime Sleep!

 And although all three of my babies have had very different personalities, very different sleep hurdles, very different responses to the way I parent, all three of them have slept through the night at around the same age.
 Between 6-9 weeks old.